neondatabase/neon-postgresql-expert/markdown/guides.md

 You can verify that the connection to the Neon MCP server either remote or local is successful by following these steps:

-1. In Claude hover over the 🔨 icon to see the available tools.
+1. In Claude click on the search and tools icon to see the available tools.
    ![Claude available tools](/guides/images/claude_mcp/claude_available_tools.png)
-2. Click on the icon to see the list of available tools in detail.
-You should see the Neon MCP server's tools listed.
+2. You should see the Neon MCP server's tools listed.
+Click on the **neon** tool to see the available tools in detail.
    ![Claude list available tools](/guides/images/claude_mcp/claude_list_available_tools.png)
 3. Claude is now connected to Neon's remote MCP server.